-Opening the new file in EMC
+Opening the new file in LinuxCNC

-- 1. Open EMC. - 2.
+- 1. Open LinuxCNC by clicking on the appropriate machine icon on the desktop (Sherline Mill Inch, etc.). - 2.
 Click the [AUTO] tab along upper menu bar. - 3.
-Click the [OPEN] tab on lower menu bar (the opened path should be /home/sherline/gcode) - 4.
-Highlight the file you want to open by clicking on it. - 5.
+Click the [OPEN] tab on lower menu bar (the opened path should be home/sherline/desktop/g-code). - 4 Highlight the file you want to open by clicking on it. - 5.
 Click the [OPEN] button.